actionml/universal-recommender/README.md

 	  “user”: “xyz”
 	}

-This gets all default values from the engine.json and uses only action indicators for the types specified there.
+This gets all default values from the engine.json and uses only action correlators for the types specified there.

 ###Simple Non-contextual Similar Items